 With Tabata being performed to exhaustion 4 times a week, there is little room for other forms of training.
 The most important aspect of martial arts performance is technical and tactical skills.
 Being fatigued when performing skill work isn’t the best way to plan your training.

-Even if you were to reduce the number of Tabata sessions per week in half, that is still two exhausting sessions per week that take away from something else- even if they are just 4 minutes in length.
+Even if you were to reduce the number of Tabata sessions per week in half, two exhausting sessions per week take away from something else- even if they are just 4 minutes in length.

-Now, I am not saying that hard, exhausting training sessions shouldn’t be done.
+I am not saying that hard, exhausting training sessions shouldn’t be done.
 Not at all.
-Especially when higher intensity exercise is needed to stimulate anaerobic capacity adaptations which have extra importance in martial arts such as wrestling.
+Especially when higher intensity exercise is needed to stimulate anaerobic capacity adaptations, which have extra importance in martial arts such as wrestling.

-Also, the ability of the anaerobic lactic energy system to continually remove acidic waste products from the working muscles is vitally important.
+Also, the ability of the anaerobic lactic energy system to continually buffer acidic waste products from the working muscles is vitally important.

 But there are more effective ways of developing anaerobic capacity for combat sports that don’t require multiple days of exhaustion sitting on a bike.

-Furthermore, much of these anaerobic capacity style drills may not even be needed due to the fact sparring and more intense training take place as the athlete progresses closer to a fight.
+Furthermore, many of these anaerobic capacity-style drills may not even be needed because sparring and more intense training occur as the athlete progresses closer to a fight.

 Tabata Is Difficult To Perform With Other Exercise

-Tabata is very difficult to perform using other exercises with no concrete evidence to suggest otherwise.
+Tabata is very difficult to perform using other exercises without concrete evidence to suggest otherwise.
 One study tried to replicate the Tabata protocol using kettlebell (KB) swings .

 The problem with this study is that the KB Tabata protocol was compared to another KB protocol which consisted of 4 sets with 90 seconds rest with the total number of reps performed during the Tabata split evenly between the 4 sets.

-If combat sports were just physiology, then performing Tabata intervals close to a fight might be a great idea.
-However, combat sports aren’t cyclical like running, cycling, or swimming where a repetitive action is taken throughout the competitive event.
+If combat sports were purely physiology, then performing Tabata intervals close to a fight might be a great idea.
+However, combat sports aren’t cyclical like running, cycling, or swimming, where a repetitive action is taken throughout the competitive event.

 When training for various combat sports, your conditioning time is best spent performing the sport itself.
 That means manipulating drills to involve fight techniques that fit within the structure of the adaptations you want to stimulate.

-To prepare for specific fight work to rest ratios or pushing the Worst Case Scenario, then various technical drills can be used.
+Various technical drills can be used to prepare for specific fight work to rest ratios or push the Worst Case Scenario.

 Best Cardio Training For Fighters

 When using high-intensity exercise such as Tabata, the primary goal is generally to improve anaerobic energy system properties.
-If this is not the goal, then lower-intensity exercise is a much more suitable option.
+Lower-intensity exercise is a much more suitable option if this is not the goal.

 The best cardio training for fighters is going to depend on a few different factors: